-Charles Mauleverer is an award-winning composer, film composer, performer, and collaborator, who harnesses the power of music to tell stories that matter.
+Charles Mauleverer is an award-winning composer, film composer, performer, and collaborator, who harnesses the power of music to tell stories of our time.

 Charles has had his music performed and recorded by the Royal Scottish National Orchestra, John Wilson, the BBC Singers, Adrian Brendel, Craig Ogden, the Babelsberg Film Orchestra, the South Czech Philharmonic, the Slovak Radio Symphony Orchestra, the Jersey Chamber Orchestra, and the Prague Symphonic Ensemble amongst others.